nicpo/SparkRESTCollaborativeApp/README.md

 The app provides collaborative, "Google Docs for Spark" functionality:
 * Share models, results of analysis and underlying datasets between several users
 * Leave comments within models and analysis results

+## UI

+To access the app through a nifty user interface, check out the SparkRESTCollaborativeUI repo.